LaurentRDC/scikit-ued/README.rst

 The ``Crystal`` object encodes multiple attributes and methods related to space-group, symmetry, and scattering.

 Another important part of ultrafast electron diffraction is image processing.
-Image-alignment, streaming image operations, exploitation of symmetry and more are included.
+Image-alignment, exploitation of symmetry, azimuthal average of polycrystalline data, and more, are included.

 Baseline-determination in polycrystalline data is a cornerstone of this package.
 Using the dual-tree complex wavelet transform, time-varying baselines can be extracted with high accuracy, even in cases where diffraction